Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields: Proof of the main theorems.

 holds for all $N=1,2,\dots$, if $T\ge T_0(\varepsilon,t)$ with an appropriate threshold index $T_0(\varepsilon,t)>0$.

 I claim that the measures $\mu_{N,t}$ converge weakly to a measure $\mu_{0,t}$ on ${\mathbb R}^{k\nu}$ as $N\to\infty$.
 This convergence implies the above inequality.
-This convergence can be proved similarly to Proposition~2.1.
-Namely we can write
+This convergence can be proved similarly to Proposition~5.1.
+Namely, we can write

-where $B_N(t)$ was defined in~(\ref{1.10}), and then we can calculate the Fourier transform of the measure $\mu_{N,t}$ in all points of the form $u=(u_1,\dots,u_k)$ with some $u_s=\frac {p_s}N$, $p_s\in{\mathbb Z}^\nu$, $1\le s\le k$, similarly to the corresponding calculation in Proposition~2.1.
-Then we can give a good asymptotic on this Fourier transform with the help of relation~(\ref{1.2}), and this yields the proof of the above mentioned convergence.
-Here again we apply a natural adaptation of the proof in Proposition~2.1.
-I omit the details of these calculations.
+where the set $B_N(t)$ was defined in~(\ref{1.11}).
+With the help of this formula the Fourier transform of the measure $\mu_{N,t}$ can be calculated in all points of the form $u=(u_1,\dots,u_k)$, $u_s=\frac {p_s}N$, $p_s\in{\mathbb Z}^\nu$, $1\le s\le k$, This can be done similarly to the corresponding calculation in Proposition~5.1.
+Then a good asymptotic formula can be proved for this Fourier transform with the help of relation~(\ref{1.3}), and this implies the above mentioned convergence.
+Here again the method of proof in Proposition~5.1 is applied.
+I omit the details.

-Thus we have proved that in our model condition~(b) of Proposition~2A holds.
+This implies that condition~(b) of Proposition~4A holds in our model.
 The proof of the remaining conditions is much simpler.
-Similarly to the proof of Proposition~1.1 we can refer to Proposition~1.1 when we want to check that the spectral measures $G^N_{j,j'}$ satisfy the demanded convergence property.
-Finally, it is not difficult to check that the functions $h^N_{j_1,\dots,j_k}$ defined in~(\ref{2.23}) satisfy condition~A of Proposition~2A.
-Theorem~1.3 is proved.
+Similarly to the proof of Theorem~3.2 it can be shown with the help of Proposition~3.1 that the spectral measures $G^{(N)}_{j,j'}$ satisfy the required convergence property.
+Finally, it is not difficult to check that the functions $h^N_{j_1,\dots,j_k}$ defined in~(\ref{2.25}) satisfy condition~(a) of Proposition~4A.
+Theorem~3.4 is proved.

-Let me finally remark that some simple and natural modification in the proof of Theorem~1.3 shows that this results also holds if the random variables $S_0(t)$ in it are defined for all $t\in[0,\infty)^\nu$, (in the way as it is explained at the end of Section~1) and not only for $t\in[0,1]^\nu$.
+Let me finally remark that a simple and natural modification in the proof of Theorem~3.4 shows that this result also holds if the random variables $S_0(t)$ in it are defined for all $t\in[0,\infty)^\nu$, (in the way as it is explained at the end of Section~3) and not only for $t\in[0,1]^\nu$.